AviralVashistha/Airline-Database-Management-System/readme.md

 ## Modifications

 The README also includes modifications made to the database schema, such as creating and dropping tables, altering table structures, and adding views, triggers, and stored procedures.
+One can create and remove views and triggers by running the code given just after triggers and views.